Is there a connection?

 It may also be linked to leukemia and cancer treatments.

-Anemia can cause one or more of these symptoms:
+Anemia can result in 1 or more of the following symptoms:

 Your body may not have enough red blood cells for a number of reasons.
-Your body may not make enough to begin with or even destroy the red blood cells that you do have.
-You can also lose red blood cells more quickly when you’re bleeding, whether it’s due to injury or menstruation.
+This includes not making enough to begin with or even destroying the red blood cells that you do have.
+You can also lose red blood cells

 If you have leukemia, both the disease itself and the treatments for it may cause you to develop anemia.

-Chemotherapy, radiation, and some drugs doctors use to treat leukemia may cause aplastic anemia.
-This is because some cancer therapies prevent bone marrow from making new, healthy blood cells.
-White blood cell counts drop first, then platelet counts, and finally, red blood cell counts.
-Anemia due to cancer treatments may be reversible after treatment ends or it may last for several weeks.
+White blood cell counts drop first, followed by platelet counts, and finally, red blood cell counts.
+Anemia caused by cancer treatments may be reversible after treatment ends or may last for several weeks.

 Anemia treatments depend on the severity of your symptoms and the cause of your anemia.

-Your doctor may recommend that you take iron supplements to treat iron-deficiency anemia.
+A doctor may also recommend that you take

-If anemia occurs due to blood loss, your doctor will need to determine the cause and treat it.
-Because blood loss often occurs in the gastrointestinal tract, your doctor may recommend a colonoscopy and an endoscopy to view your stomach and intestines.
+If anemia occurs due to blood loss, a doctor will need to determine the cause and treat it.
+As blood loss often occurs in the gastrointestinal tract, a doctor may recommend a colonoscopy and an endoscopy to view your stomach and intestines.

 A blood transfusion is sometimes necessary to treat acute anemia.
-A transfusion alone may not be enough to control anemia in the long term.
+However, while it can treat severe anemia, it is considered a temporary measure and may not be enough to control anemia in the long term.

-If you have anemia, you can expect to have symptoms such as fatigue and weakness until your blood cell counts improve.
+If you have anemia, you can expect to have symptoms such as fatigue and weakness until your blood cell counts are healthy.
 The symptoms often improve rapidly once treatment starts.
-In the meantime, doing the following can help you cope:
+In the meantime, trying the following may help you cope:

 - Listen to your body’s signals, and rest when you’re tired or not feeling well.